-The Court recalls that the Marshall Islands filed an Application against Pakistan alleging a failure to fulfil obligations concerning negotiations relating to cessation of the nuclear arms race and to nuclear disarmament.
-Pakistan raised several objections to the jurisdiction of the Court and the admissibility of the Application, and the Marshall Islands requested the Court to reject these objections.
-The Court first considers Pakistan's objection based on the alleged absence of a dispute between the Parties at the time of the filing of the Application.
+The Court recalls that the Marshall Islands filed an Application against the United Kingdom alleging a failure to fulfil its obligations under Article VI of the 1968 Treaty on the Non-Proliferation of Nuclear Weapons, and corresponding customary international law obligations, concerning negotiations relating to cessation of the nuclear arms race and to nuclear disarmament.
+The United Kingdom raised five preliminary objections to the jurisdiction of the Court and the admissibility of the Application, and the Marshall Islands requested the Court to reject these preliminary objections.
+The Court first considers the United Kingdom's preliminary objection based on the alleged absence of a dispute between the Parties at the time of the filing of the Application.